READ BEFORE FILING A COMPLAINT:

 If the complainant is a resident, student, preceptor, teacher, or other person affiliated with the program or organization in question, the following steps should be taken before submitting a complaint to ASHP:

-If the complainant is someone outside of an ASHP-accredited program, they may contact the Director of Accreditation Services at ASHP as the first step in the process.
+If the complainant is someone outside of an ASHP-accredited program, they may contact the Vice President of Accreditation Services at ASHP as the first step in the process.